VykDMorais/Python-Programming/README.md

 This is my README, so, i will tell you some facts about me!

 👋 Hi, I’m @VykDMorais

+☭ hasta la vista siempre.
+Patria o muerte.

-👀 I’m interested in mechatronics and communism :)
+👀 I’m interested in mechatronics engineering, languages, nuclear engineering and communism :)

-🌱 I’m currently learning mechatronics and communism :)
+🌱 I’m currently learning mechatronics, japanese and communism :)

-💞️ I’m looking to collaborate on world using mechatronics knowledge and implementing communism 📫 How to reach me @VykD12 on twitter
+💞️ I’m looking to collaborate on world using mechatronics engineereing and nuclear engineering knowledge to implement the communist revolution

+📫 How to reach me @VykD12 on twitter

+📚 I speak brazilian portuguese, english and a little bit of japanese

 🔭 I’m currently working on ...
-🌱 I’m currently learning ...

 👯 I’m looking to collaborate on ...

 🤔 I’m looking for help with ...

-💬 Ask me about ...
+💬 Ask me about anything

-📫 How to reach me: ...
+📫 How to reach me: DM me on twitter

 😄 Pronouns: any pronouns

-⚡ Fun fact: ...
+⚡ Fun facts: I love rock, but im eclectic.
+Also, i like goth culture, animes, books, movies, gym, study, culture and different and politically active people

 ### My repositories:
 https://github.com/VykDMorais/VykDMorais